Samuel-de-Oliveira/CanUseTimer-Website/README.md

 and yes you can report bugs and create forks to help me (For the site and the software).

+## Last update:

+- The site finally have a domain: `canusetimer.xyz`;
+- Now hyperlinks dont be long, example: download.html now is download only;
+- Bug fixes.

 [**Fast link!**](https://samuel-de-oliveira.github.io/CanUseTimer-Web/)

 ##### Created by: *Samuel de Oliveira 2021*